shreder95ua/teasharp/README.md

 1. TeaSharp doesn't uses `"` symbols for strings;
 2. It also doesn't uses brackets for functions and other things.
 3. TeaSharp uses simple keywords like `from` instead of `for`.
+4. Has some more special keywords like `do` or `as` for simplicity (which you might think makes the programming language harder, but it actually makes it better to understand)
 ### Example:
 #### TeaSharp:
 > `Print Hello World!`